Last updated on June 15th, 2023 at 06:30 am

 This may be the trickiest question you and your significant other must answer before purchasing a travel trailer: how much space do the two of us need to comfortably enjoy our time in our new travel trailer?
 This is a question only the two of you can answer together, but there are some things to consider before making your final decision.

 The most important thing lending to your comfortability in a travel trailer is the layout of the space.
-The options are endless in terms of layouts in classic travel trailers, but you will find yourself much more limited once you look into the layouts of teadrops or pop-ups.
-Size matters, and you may find that the best way for your and your partner to be comfortable is to have a bigger rig.
+The options are endless in terms of layouts in classic travel trailers, but you will find yourself much more limited once you look into the layouts of teardrops or pop-ups.
+Size matters, and you may find that the best way for you and your partner to be comfortable is to have a bigger rig.

 Another thing to consider if you’re trying to save space without sacrificing comfort is how long you plan to stay in your trailer.
 Are you only buying a travel trailer for weekend camping trips?
 Or are you planning a long cross-country road trip?
 Or even more insane (like me), are you hoping to live in your travel trailer full-time!?
-This may affect your ultimate decision on how much space you feel like the two of you need.
+This may affect your ultimate decision on how much space you feel the two of you need.

 One last thing when it comes to space saving is packing less.
 No matter how long you plan on staying in your travel trailer, the amount of stuff you bring with you affects how much living space you will have.
 A trailer’s layout can even be negatively affected if you bring too much stuff!
 Keep your packing light, even when you’re hoping to stay prepared.

-- Make a packing list- it’s so stressful to forget something before going camping, and a travel trailer may have a more involved packing list than you’re used to!
+It’s so stressful to forget something before going camping, and a travel trailer may have a more involved packing list than you’re used to!
 Take the time to make a packing list together before heading out.
 But remember, space is limited, so try to pack everything neatly!

-- Choose to spend time both together and apart- this has been the most valuable thing I’ve learned living in a trailer with my partner.
+This has been the most valuable thing I’ve learned living in a trailer with my partner.
 When space is limited inside, it’s tough to not always feel on top of each other.
 Take the time to go on a walk on your own, or carve out a portion of the day for doing separate activities if you find the trailer too cramped!

-The Best Travel Trailers for Couples in 2020
+8 Best Travel Trailers For Couples

 Best Classic Travel Trailer for Couples: Micro Minnie 1708FB by Winnebago